Remembering Staff Sergeant Jacob McMillan

 “You know what that knob is for?”
 I asked, surprised he was so knowledgeable with aviation systems.

-Before I could reply, the engine sputtered like a vintage motorcycle and the propeller stopped completely.
-My first thought was—at 5,000 feet, I’m not supposed to be able to read the manufacturer’s name on the propeller!
+Before I could reply, the engine sputtered like a vintage motorcycle.
+It coughed and then the propeller stopped cold.
+My first thought was—at 5,000 feet, I’m not supposed to be able to read the manufacturer’s name on the blade!
 My second thought was how eerie the cockpit silence was—only the soft rush of wind blew over the wings.
 Jacob looked at me saucer-eyed and exclaimed, “You got me!
 You got me!
 Turn it back on!”

-Truth be told, we were never in real danger.
-I had positioned us over an airstrip where I had done most of my student piloting.
-So, I was extremely familiar with the area, and my flight instructor had drilled emergency landings until they had become second nature to me.
-I never told Jacob that, though.
+What he never knew was that I had positioned us over a familiar airstrip where I had done most of my student piloting.
+My flight instructor had drilled emergency landings into me until they were instinct.
+We were never in real danger, but I never told him that.
 Why would I?
 Our flight became the one wedding gift he always remembered with amusement.

 jacob mcmillan